iotaledger/iota-wiki/next/docs/iota-sdk/docs/explanations/testnet-and-test-tokens.md

 ## Connect to the Testnet API

-We recommend you start interacting with Shimmer on a _testnet_ network.
-The _testnet_ will allow you to safely get acquainted with the IOTA SDK without the risk of losing any funds if you make a mistake along the way.
+We recommend you start interacting with Shimmer on a _Testnet_ network.
+The _Testnet_ will allow you to safely get acquainted with the IOTA SDK without the risk of losing any funds if you make a mistake along the way.

 You can use this public load-balanced Shimmer Testnet API: